MiernickiElijah/MiernickiElijah/README.md

 Welcome to my GitHub!
-My name is Eli; A dedicated full stack developer with 11+ years of customer service experience seeking entry into business intelligence, analysis, and project management.
+My name is Eli; A full stack developer with 11+ years of customer service and sales experience seeking entry into business intelligence and analysis.
 Strong entrepreneurial mind with BA in business management and MS in exercise science.
-Proven history of improving processes by utilizing data and analytics while delivering the highest quality of service to clients.
-Adaptable individual with strong technical aptitude fixated on learning new computer science and project management skills.
+Increased rentention rates and increased revenue by utilizing data collection and analytics to discover improvements whilst delivering the highest quality of service to clients.
+Adaptable individual with strong technical aptitude fixated on learning new programming languages and BI software.
 Currently earning a full stack development certificate through the University of Minnesota.

 😍 What i like to do: